-In November 2017 WELL added a number of questions to a regular monthly survey of consumers recently impacted by outages.
-The questions added were intended to allow WELL to better understand consumers' expectations of price and quality.

-Between November 2017 and April 2018, 683 consumers have provided responses to those questions with the results to date displayed in Table 11 below.
+Since November 2017 WELL has been regularly surveying consumers recently impacted by outages to better understand consumers' expectations of price and quality.
+As at November 2018, 1,488 consumers had provided responses to those questions with the results to date displayed in Table 11 below.